-3.10 Accidental Operation of SLV, SV, SLV (3 control lines), LV in Flight
+3.10 Accidental Operation of SLV, SV or LV in Flight

-- 1. If the red line was pulled unintentionally in flight, close the DS immediately: - for SLV or SV by RED-WHITE line, - for SLV (3 control lines) or LV by WHITE line.
+1. If the red line was pulled untintentionally in flight, close the DS immediately by RED-WHITE line (SLV or SV) or white line (LV).

-The Vent panel will not automatically re-close on release of the red line.
+WARNING The Vent panel will not automatically re-close on release of the red line.